curobo.curobolib.kinematics module

 )

-This should be called at most once, only from inside the forward method, and all arguments should be tensor outputs.
+This should be called at most once, in either the setup_context or forward methods, and all arguments should be tensor outputs.

 This will mark outputs as not requiring gradients, increasing the efficiency of backward computation.
 You still need to accept a gradient for each output in backward, but it’s always going to be a zero tensor with the same shape as the shape of a corresponding output.